dsyme/dsyme-presentations/design-notes/on-currying.md

 was a starting point currying and partial application are both “in”.

-I do comprehend Andy's desire to see currying and partial application lose their hallowed status amongst FP aficionados.
+I do comprehend Andy's desire to see currying and partial application lose their hallowed status amongst strongly-typed FP aficionados.
 The basic criticism that it biases the last argument is valid.
 There is also a valid criticism that it creates instability and irregularity in basic coding patterns, e.g. some team members using tupled arguments and some using curried arguments, even when basically all code is first order.
 You can see this play out in F# code in practice, and I find myself